 In his second case as a court appointed advocate, Troy Marrs met Sophie*, a 13 year old girl who was removed from her home after showing up to school with a busted lip.
 She confided in her teacher that her father hit her.
 Sophie was taken into the care of Child Protective Services and placed in a foster home far outside of Houston.
 Troy was assigned as her advocate, and committed to regularly make the long drive and advocate for Sophie's best interest.
 At his first visit, just three short days in this placement, Sophie's foster mother explained that she had already requested that Sophie be moved because of a verbal outburst toward one of her other children.

-As Troy got to know her, Lucy confided in Troy saying, “no one cares”.
-Lucy’s experience with adults was one of abandonment, and her behavior showed that she was struggling.
+As Troy got to know her, Sophie confided in Troy saying, “no one cares”.
+Sophie's experience with adults was one of abandonment, and her behavior showed that she was struggling.
 Troy listened to her, and he let her know that he would be different than the authority figures she was used to, and that she could count on him.
 He explained that he wasn’t being paid to spend time with her and that he really cared.
-Lucy perked up after he told her this.
+Sophie perked up after he told her this.
 For the first time, she felt like she had a consistent adult in her life that she could trust.

-Troy was able to show Lucy that she was more than just another child in the system, and get to know her beyond what any paperwork could show.
+Troy was able to show Sophie that she was more than just another child in the system, and get to know her beyond what any paperwork could show.
 Because of his exceptional work, Troy was named our April 2019 Advocate of the Month!
 To learn how you can become a volunteer and make an impact like Troy has with Lucy, click here.